tbfld/counter.ink/content/blg/old/nettime/2000/2000-06-14-on-photocopying-a-reply-to-wark-3.md

 yaml_end: true
 ---

 _(Note: This message dates from a period when, for various reasons, I practiced writing fully justified texts.
-Ive set this email in a monospaced font to make that clear.
+I’ve set this email in a monospaced font to make that clear.
 For extra OG-typography fun, I “hung” the punctuation on the right margin. )_

 To: Nettime
 Subject: Re: <nettime> \[talk given at tulipomania dotcom]